ocstringham/regression_shiny/README.md

 # regression_shiny
- Peform basic linear regression and compare competing models
+ A shiny app to peform basic linear regression and compare competing models